I think most people prefer learning by example, so here are the examples. If you like formal definitions, there's a grammar below.

 commit-attrs = "[" *WSP commit-attr *(SPACE commit-attr) *WSP "]"

-commit-attr = cattr-branch / cattr-label / cattr-mergeto / cattr-remote / cattr-tag
+commit-attr = cattr-branch / cattr-color / cattr-label / cattr-mergeto / cattr-remote / cattr-tag

 cattr-branch = kw-branch ref-id